 3. Foreign language preparation courses may not be included in the minimum of 90 credit hours even though they may be expected or required by the department.

 4. Undergraduate and M.A. repair courses, and courses that are audited, may not be included in the minimum of 90 credit hours even though they may be expected or required.

 5. Thirty hours of credit from a student’s master’s program may be counted toward the minimum 90 credit hours required.
 Up to 9 additional hours of post M.A. work from another school may be accepted (if these credit hours were earned as doctoral work elsewhere).
 See the Graduate Catalog for specifics regarding transfer of credit.

 6. All students must complete the following Research Tool Sequence for a total of 12 credit hours:

 THFM 6590 Research Methods in Theatre and Performance Studies

 THFM 6630 Introduction to Performance Studies

-THFM 7660 Theatre/Performance History: Ancients–16th Century (may be repeated when topic changes)
+THFM 7660 Theatre and Performance History: Ancients–16th Century (May be repeated when topic changes)

-THFM 7670 Theatre/Performance History: 17th Century–21st Century (may be repeated when topic changes)
+THFM 7670 Theatre and Performance History: 17th–21st Century (May be repeated when topic changes)

 THFM 7720 Critical Traditions in Theatre/Performance I